 Our future success depends upon the continued service of our executive officers and other key management and technical personnel, and on our ability to continue to identify, attract, retain and motivate them.
 Implementing our business strategy requires specialized engineering and other talent, as our revenues are highly dependent on technological and product innovations.
-The market for employees in our industry is extremely competitive, and competitors for talent, particularly engineering talent, increasingly attempt to hire, and to varying degrees have been successful in hiring, our employees, including by establishing local offices near our headquarters in San Diego, California.
+The market for employees in our industry is extremely competitive, and competitors for talent, particularly engineering talent, increasingly attempt to hire, and to varying degrees have been successful in hiring, our employees, including by establishing or expanding local offices near our headquarters in San Diego, California or by allowing employees to permanently work from home.
 A number of such competitors for talent are significantly larger than us and are able to offer compensation in excess of what we are able to offer.
 Further, existing immigration laws make it more difficult for us to recruit and retain highly skilled foreign national graduates of universities in the United States, making the pool of available talent even smaller.
 If we are unable to attract and retain qualified employees, our business may be harmed.